ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Next on the list are the S8 and the S9 which deliver better performance which might be interesting for running hand tracking and better looking games but in terms of image quality, field of view and tracking latency they are identical to the S7.

 Next on the list is the Galaxy S10 and S10+ beside the better performance the ultrawide field of view camera could be interesting for improving hand and marker tracking.
-However, this depends on the tracking software (Manomotion or uSense), ARcore and they supports the wide field camera in the S10.
+However, this depends on the tracking software (Manomotion or uSense) and ARcore because they need to supports the wide field camera in the S10.

 The second place on the list with its great hardware takes the Asus Zenfone AR.
 By supporting Daydream it delivers a good enough VR experience (not as good as the GearVR) and in combination with it's highly accurate depth camera and the Google Tango software it allows for excellent positional tracking.
 The disadvantage is that Google stopped developing Tango and that no performance improvements are expected in the future making the development for this device and the Tango platform not very attractive.
 It also doesn't give you access to the Oculus GearVR store making it less ideal for the average consumer.